-www.wates.demon.co.uk For latest contact listing.
+www.communityplanning.net For latest contacts listing.

-New contacts
+New material

-If you know of contacts which should be listed in future editions and on the website, please send details.
-Address page 221.
+If you know of contacts which should be listed on the website and in future editions, please complete the online submission form or send details to the address on page 221.
 Contacts from countries or regions not already covered particularly welcome.